This classic and savory slow cooker bone broth recipe is a flavor-packed drink that will nourish and warm you up during cold winter days.

 Instructions

-- In an 8 QT slow cooker, cover the bottom with all the vegetable ends, the onion, and the garlic.
+- In an 8 QT slow cooker, cover the bottom with all the vegetable ends, the onion, and the garlic.3 cups vegetable ends from carrots, shallots, green onions, or dark green ends of leeks, 1 large yellow onion, 3 cloves garlic

-- Add the meat bones and pour the vinegar over the bones—season with salt or vegetable broth seasoning and pepper.
-Then throw in the fresh sprigs.
+- Add the meaty bones and pour the vinegar over them—season with salt or vegetable broth seasoning and pepper.
+Then throw in the fresh sprigs.3 to 5 pounds beef bones or beef marrow bones, 2 tablespoons apple cider vinegar, Black pepper, 2-3 sprigs fresh Thyme or Rosemary, 2 tablespoons sea salt

 - Cover everything with water but leave about 1-inch space between any liquid and the pot's rim or fill the pot to its maximum capacity.